briza-insurance/air-starter/README.md

 ## Requirements

 1. Your [Briza API key + Brokerage ID](https://www.briza.com/get-an-api-key).
-This is **required** in order to make requests to Briza's API and return a questionset.
+This is **required** in order to make requests to Briza's API and return a question set.
 2. A [Google Maps API key](https://developers.google.com/maps/documentation/javascript/overview).
 This is **optional**, and can be used to automatically populate suggestions from Google Places during address lookup.

 ## Step 1: Initial installation